chynaenye/network-handover-prediction/README.md

 - All models were trained on **StandardScaler-transformed features** for experimental consistency, including tree-based models (Random Forest, Decision Tree, XGBoost) which are scale-invariant by nature.
 This was a deliberate choice to keep the preprocessing pipeline uniform across all experiments.
 - The time-series split is critical — random splitting would leak future signal patterns into training and produce unrealistically optimistic metrics.
 - SMOTE is applied **after** scaling and **only to training data** to avoid synthetic samples contaminating the test evaluation.
+- Standard k-fold cross-validation was avoided to prevent temporal data leakage.
+Since the data is a time series, random folding would allow the model to train on future data and test on the past, producing unrealistically optimistic metrics.
+The chronological 80/20 split preserves the natural time ordering instead.

 ---

+## 🔭 Future Improvements
+Coming into this project, class imbalance and techniques like SMOTE were completely new territory.
+The process of hitting 99% accuracy on a model that predicted zero handovers, then having to figure out why and what to do about it, was one of the most valuable parts of the whole experience.
+Every decision made along the way, including the ones that did not work immediately led to a better understanding of the problem.

+A few things worth exploring further:

+- **Production integration** — the most pressing open question is how this model would perform deployed inside a real telecoms network.
+Offline evaluation on historical logs is one thing; real-time prediction on a live signal stream is another.
+Testing that gap would be the most meaningful next step.
+- **Real-time prediction pipeline** — extending `predict.py` to consume a live data stream rather than static input, bringing the project closer to a deployable system.
+- **Dataset quality and size** — the dataset had limitations, including a single device, a short time window, and only 317 handover events.
+A larger, more diverse dataset across multiple devices, network types, and geographies would give a much more reliable picture of model performance and more stable recall estimates.
+- **Per-device modeling** — this project used data from one device.
+A real-world system would need models that generalise across different devices, manufacturers, and network configurations.

 ## 🚀 Getting Started